For Immediate Release: January 28, 2022

 In the event you lose power, the Middletown Township Office of Emergency Management will be opening the Warming Center, located at the Middletown Senior Center/Croydon Hall (900 Leonardville Road) on an as needed basis.
 If you need a Warming Center, please call the Police Desk at 732-615-2078 so our Office of Emergency Management can prepare.
 If you plan on going to the Warming Center, please bring any medications or personal items you may need.

-Middletown Township Public Library Closed Beginning at 5:00 PM
+Middletown Township Public Library Closed Saturday, January 29th

-As the Governor has declared a State of Emergency beginning at 5:00 PM, the library will close at that time.
-It will also be closed tomorrow.
+The library will close at its usual time today (5:00 PM) and will be closed tomorrow.
 Please visit www.mtpl.org for updates.

 Middletown Arts Center: Classes Canceled After 5:30 PM Today